Weather of 2010: July 2–9: Asia

 Unusually heavy rain hit Phnom Penh, causing transport chaos.
 The chief of Phnom Penh Municipality's sewage system department said that several hours of rain had overwhelmed the city's drains and flooded most streets.
 30–60 cm of rain fell on June 2.

-On July 7, 2010, five people died and eight were missing after torrential rains caused flash floods in Huangyuan County, in China's overheating Qinghai Province.
+On July 7, 2010, five people died and eight were missing after torrential rains caused flash floods in Huangyuan County, in China's Qinghai Province.
 The rain hit six towns at about 10 pm and lasted for about 40 minutes that night.
 It triggered floods that cut transport links, phone, power, and water supplies.
 Over 80 homes collapsed and 770 were flooded.
 Disaster relief operations were under way during the heavy flooding, but the county government was still assessing the full losses and financial implications of the heat wave and flash flood.
-Rumors that a homeless old man had been crushed to death in a partly collapsed house were denied by rescue workers.

 July 8 saw the highest temperature across the People's Republic of China so far in the summer of 2010, along with heavy rainstorms.
 Local authorities and the National Meteorological Center also issued an orange flood alert in central and southwest China; the worst floods for 40 years hit these regions.
-Part of the floods in southeastern Sichuan province was sewage from a failed sewer.

 Heavy rains hit the Hubei and Anhui provinces on July 8, and caused a 1 m deep flood which killed 1 person and made 500,000 homeless.
 On July 9 over 27370 ha of farmland were flooded, 242 houses collapsed, and at least 10,157 residents were evacuated in Hubei province according to the Civil Affairs Bureau.
 Anhui saw 10-year flood and 50-year temperature records, the latter increasing both air-conditioner sales and electricity consumption in Beijing and nearby cities.
 Both the Golmud River and the Wenquan reservoir overflowed.

 July 8 saw the Indian states of Haryana, Punjab, and Himachal Pradesh flooded and arterial highways connecting Delhi to northern towns cut or directly threatened with flooding.
 Delhi-Manali National Highway 21 remained closed for a second day after water from the rain swollen Beas river flooded in several places near Aut.

 A 160 ft breach opened up in the rain-swollen Sutlej Yamuna link canal and two army columns were deployed for rescue and evacuation missions in the disaster zone.
 The overflowing Ghaggar-Hakra River also flooded Punjab's Patiala district, killing three people.